rajeshgupta-dev/Self-Practice/README.md

-# This is practice rep
+# This is practice repo